folknor/factorio-janitor/README.md

 # factorio-janitor

-Instantly investigates and indiscriminately incinerates indistinguishable items from your inventory.
-Specifically, blueprints.
+Instantly investigates and indiscriminately invites import of items to your inventory.
+Logistically, rationally.
+From blueprints, specifically.